OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-060.md

 ## Psalm 60:8

-> Moab is My washbowl;
+> Moab is My basin for washing;
-> I will throw My sandal over Edom;
+> Over Edom I will cast My sandal;
-> Shout loud, Philistia, because of Me!”
+> Philistia, shout aloud because of Me!”

 ---

 ## Psalm 60:9

-> Who will bring me into the fortified city?
+> Who will guide me to the fortified city?
 > Who will lead me to Edom?

 ## Psalm 60:10